Berkeley Co. program preparing residents for manufacturing jobs a statewide model - South Carolina Radio Network

 “We saw Volvo really taking shape in Berkeley County and we, of course, want to provide the workforce for big industries like that, that come to our area,” said Hannah Moldenhauer, Public Information Officer for Berkeley County government.

 Berkeley is the 26th fastest-growing county in the country.
+Since January 2015, more than $3 billion has been invested in economic development and more than 8,000 jobs have been created in the county.

 Two months ago Volvo opened an assembly plant in Ridgeville, bringing 1,500 jobs with it.

 To meet the demand for people to work at Volvo and other manufacturing facilities in the area, Berkeley County offers the Lean Manufacturing course for free to county residents.
 It’s offered through a partnership with the county, South Carolina Department of Commerce, Ready SC, Volvo and the school district.
 Classes are offered at Trident Technical College Moncks Corner campus.